NEARFoundation/trulioo-app/README.md

 1. Click "Get Started".
 2. Choose "France" as your country.
-3. Fill out the form with first name "Han", last name "Solo", and DOB 01-01-2000.
+3. Fill out the form with first name "San", last name "Holo", and DOB 01-01-2000.
+(Yes, it's "Han Solo" misspelled, and yes you're providing a date of birth even though that field isn't marked as required.)
 You can use any other data for the other required fields and leave optional fields blank.

 TODO: Document the other steps here for testing.